Priyanshu-byte-coder/mzhub/README.md

-# MZhub Marketing Website
+# MZHub Marketing Website

-> **A modern, enterprise-grade marketing platform for MZhub** — An AI-powered spiritual technology platform designed for religious institutions, temples, ashrams, and faith communities worldwide.
+> **A modern, enterprise-grade marketing platform for MZHub** — An AI-powered spiritual technology platform designed for religious institutions, temples, ashrams, and faith communities worldwide.

 ---